 Know the Water

 Always keep your navigation charts onboard.
 You should also familiarize yourself with landmarks, channels, sandbars, and submerged hazards among others.
-Waterways have claimed lots of hulls and props.
+Waterways have claimed lots of hulls and props, knowledge is your best protector against what the waterways may have in store for you.
+Ensure that channels are large enough for passing boats before entering.

 Respect Anglers